mevansam/chef-knife-stackbuilder-RETIRED/docs/how-to.md

 $ knife vagrant server delete stack1-node-alpha-0 --yes --vagrant-dir ~/.vagrant
 ```

-Lastly make sure that a folder for the VM does not exist in the folder where the Vagrant plugin keeps track of the VMs it creates
+Lastly make sure that a folder for the VM does not exist in the folder where the Vagrant plugin keeps track of the VMs it creates.

 ```
 $ ls -l ~/.vagrant